adelinelim/search_file_by_tag/setting/README.md

 # Search Hashtag Keywords in files
-This tool is to search all the hashtag keywords in the files.
+This tool is to search all the hashtag keywords in the files

 # Setup